Looking to list your Masters programmes? Log in here.

 Frankfurt School awards a total of four STIBET III Matching Funds scholarships for new international Master's students in the following study programmes:

-MoF - Master of Finance (M.Sc.)
+- Master of Finance (MoF)

-MiM - Master in Management (M.Sc.)
+- Master in Management (MiM)

 Application Procedure

 It is not necessary to submit a separate application for a scholarship.
-All applications for admission to one of the eligible programmes that have been submitted by 30 June 2017 will be considered automatically.
+All applications for admission to one of the eligible programmes that have been submitted by 30 June will be considered automatically.
 A Frankfurt School committee selects the scholarship winners by the end of July based on the same criteria used for admission.
-The committee’s decision is final and candidates have no legal entitlement to a scholarship.
+The committee’s decision is final, and candidates have no legal entitlement to a scholarship.
 Students who receive other scholarships or support from their employer towards the cost of tuition are not eligible for this scholarship.

-The Frankfurt Institute for Risk Management and Regulation (FIRM) will sponsor partial scholarships up to two semester fees for selected Master of Finance students in the Risk Management concentration.
+The Frankfurt Institute for Risk Management and Regulation (FIRM) will sponsor partial scholarships for up to two semester fees for selected Master of Finance students in the Risk Management concentration.

 Value of Scholarship(s)